dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 > The government also has a big role to play to help with the coming job displacements caused by AI, for example to provide basic income and retraining.

 > Finally, the rise of AI is creating a new way for companies to compete, become dominant, and shut out competitors.
 Anti-trust regulators are way behind corporations in understanding this new basis of competition, and have a lot of catching up to do.

+> The best way to predict future is to invent it. ~ Alan Kay

 # TLDR